genecoding/Berkeley-CS285-Deep-RL-Fall2023/hw5/extra_mazes.md

   | UMulti              |![rnd_umulti]        |![dqn_umulti]        |![iql_umulti]        |
   | Tunnel              |![rnd_tunnel]        |![dqn_tunnel]        |![iql_tunnel]        |

-  If training succeeds, a path from the start to the goal would be emerged from the trajectories of the agent.
+  If training succeeds, a path from the start to the goal would be emerged from trajectories of the agent.

 ### Group1
 ```python